-Chemosensitivity under aerobic and hypoxic conditions was determined using the MTT (3-(4,5-dimethylthiazol-2-yl)-2,5 diphenyltetrazolium bromide) assay as described previously (Phillips et al., 1992).
-Studies under hypoxia were performed in a Whitley H35 Hypoxystation (Don Whitley Scientific, Shipley, UK).
-In this study, hypoxia was defined as 0.1% oxygen which is a physiologically relevant level of hypoxia that is associated with resistance to radiotherapy, the induction of HIF1 activation and unfolded protein response (Wilson and Hay, 2011).
-It is also important to stress that these conditions are distinct from the majority of studies on bioreductive prodrugs where conditions of anoxia are typically used to evaluate compounds (Wilson and Hay, 2011).
+Chemosensitivity under aerobic and hypoxic conditions was determined using the MTT assay as described previously (Phillips et al., 1992).
+Studies under hypoxia were performed in a Whitley H35 Hypoxystation (Don Whitley Scientific, UK).
+In this study, hypoxia was defined as 0.1% oxygen which is a physiologically relevant level of hypoxia that is associated with resistance to radiotherapy, the induction of HIF1 activation and unfolded protein response (Wilson et al., 2011).
+It is also important to stress that these conditions are distinct from the majority of studies on bioreductive prodrugs where conditions of anoxia are typically used to evaluate compounds (Wilson et al., 2011).
 Initial validation of the MTT assay demonstrated that a linear relationship between cell number and absorbance was obtained under both hypoxic and aerobic conditions.
-Following a 24 h exposure to 0.1% oxygen, linear regression analysis of the relationship between cell number and absorbance was identical to those obtained under aerobic conditions with the exception of A549 cells where r values of $4.97 \times 10^5$ and 2.02× 10 were obtained under aerobic and hypoxic conditions respectively (data not shown).
+Following a 24 hour exposure to 0.1% oxygen, linear regression analysis of the relationship between cell number and absorbance were identical to those obtained under aerobic conditions with the exception of A549 cells where r values of 4.97×10^5 and 2.02×10^5 were obtained under aerobic and hypoxic conditions respectively (data not shown).
 Even though the efficiency of MTT conversion to formazan was reduced in A549 cells under hypoxia, the relationship between cell number and absorbance is linear.
 To further confirm the suitability of the MTT assay for use under hypoxic conditions, cellular response was also determined by counting viable cells using a haemocytometer following continuous exposure to dasatinib.

-For chemosensitivity studies, cells were plated into 96-well plates at a density of $2 \times 10^3$ cells per well and incubated under aerobic or hypoxic conditions (0.1% oxygen) at 37°C in a CO2-enriched atmosphere overnight to allow cells to attach.
-On the following day, media was removed from each well and replaced with media containing test compounds at a range of concentrations (8 wells per drug concentration).
-For hypoxia studies, drugs were diluted in media that had been conditioned under hypoxia for at least 24 h prior to the start of the experiment.
-Following a 5 days incubation at 37°C in a CO2-enriched atmosphere, MTT (0.5 mg·mL-1) was immediately added to each well and incubated for 4 h.
-Formazan crystals were dissolved in DMSO and the absorbance of the resulting solution was measured at 570 nm.
+For chemosensitivity studies, cells were plated into 96 well plates at a density of 2 x 10^3 cells per well and incubated under aerobic or hypoxic conditions (0.1% oxygen) at

+37° C in a CO2 enriched atmosphere overnight to allow cells to attach.
+The following day, media was removed from each well and replaced with media containing test compounds at a range of concentrations (8 wells per drug concentration).
+For hypoxia studies, drugs were diluted in media that had been conditioned under hypoxia for at least 24 hours prior to the start of the experiment.
+Following a 5 day incubation at 37° C in a CO2 enriched atmosphere, MTT (0.5mg/ml) was immediately added to each well and incubated for 4 hours.
+Formazan crystals were dissolved in DMSO and the absorbance of the resulting solution was measured at 570nm.
 Cell survival was determined as the true absorbance of the treated wells divided by the controls and expressed as a percentage.
 The effect of hypoxia on the activity of drugs was expressed as the hypoxic cytotoxicity ratio (HCR), which is defined as the ratio of IC50 values under aerobic to hypoxic conditions.

-Antibodies and Western blot analysis
+Antibodies and Western blot analysis.

-Antibodies to Src and p-Src (Src antibody sampler kit), ErbB (EGF) receptor and p-ErbB receptor signalling pathways (Phosph-EGFR antibody sampler kit), Raf signalling (Raf family antibody sampler kit) and phospo-ERK1/2 signalling (phosphor-ERK1/2 pathway sampler kit) were obtained from Cell Signalling Technology® (Beverly, MA, USA).
-Antibodies to β-actin were obtained from Santa Cruz Biotechnology (Santa Cruz, CA, USA).
-Secondary antibodies were horseradish peroxidase-linked anti-mouse or anti-rabbit.
-To determine the effect of selected TKIs on cell signalling, cells were conditioned to hypoxia (0.1% oxygen) and normoxia for 24 h before drug exposure.
-Cells were exposed to a range of drug concentrations for a further 24 h before cell lysis and analysis by Western blotting.
-Images of immunoblots were digitally captured on Molecular Imager FX and individual bands were quantified using Quantity One software (Biorad, Hemel Hempstead, UK).
+Antibodies to Src and p-Src (Src antibody sampler kit), EGFR and p-EGFR signalling pathways (Phosph-EGFR antibody sampler kit), Raf signalling (Raf family antibody sampler kit) and phospo ERK1/2 signalling (phosphor-ERK1/2 pathway sampler kit) were obtained from Cell Signalling Technology[®] (Beverly, MA).
+Antibodies to β-actin were obtained from Santa Cruz Biotechnology (USA).
+Secondary antibodies were horseradish peroxidase linked anti-mouse, or anti-rabbit.
+To determine the effect of selected tyrosine kinase inhibitors on cell signalling, cells were conditioned to hypoxia (0.1% oxygen) and normoxia for 24 hours prior to drug exposure.
+Cells were exposed to a range of drug concentrations for a further 24 hours prior to cell lysis and analysis by Western blotting.
+Images of immunoblots were digitally captured on

+Molecular Imager FX and individual bands were quantified using Quantity One software (Biorad, Hemel Hempsted, UK).

-Role of HIF1 in the hypoxia-selective activity of dasatinib
+Role of HIF1 in the hypoxia selective activity of dasatinib.